 This short documentary is a narrative on experiences and views of mosquitoes in wetlands in three parts of England - Somerset, Bedford and Alkborough Flats in the Humber - made using a method called Community Voice.
 The participants were asked about many experiences related to wetlands - sense of place, nature, mental and physical health and wellbeing, changes in the landscape, challenges and future visions.
 Questions about mosquitoes were centred around how they experience them (if at all), their views towards them, any adaptations they make, and their perceptions of risk now and into the future.
-You can watch the short documentary here.

 Community Voice Documentaries

 These documentaries are narratives on experiences and values related to wetlands in England, created using a research method called Communit Voice.
 We focused our research around urban wetlands in Bedford (Priory Country Park and Millennium Country Park), at wetlands associated with agricultural reversion on the Somerset Levels (Shapwick Heath and Westhay Moor) and at a coastal wetland created to protect homes on the Humber estuary (Alkborough Flats).
-The resulting documentaries for Bedford and Somerset can be watched above, while the Alkborough documentary is in preparation.
+The resulting documentaries for Bedford and Somerset can be watched below, while the Alkborough documentary is in preparation.

-Held at the Royal Geographical Society in London, from 27th January to 2nd February 2020, visitors to the exhibition had the opportunity to explore and celebrate the values of these environments through an interdisciplinary combination of physical science, social science, economics, human and cultural geography, poetry, audio and visual art.
+Held at the Royal Geographical Society in London, from 27th January to 2nd February 2020, nearly 1,000 visitors to the exhibition had the opportunity to explore and celebrate the values of these environments through an interdisciplinary combination of physical science, social science, economics, human and cultural geography, poetry, audio and visual art.
 They also had the opportunity to gain further insight or discuss the works with members of the project teams who were present throughout the week.
 The full exhibition guide is available to download here.

 A stakeholders day (by invitation) was held on Friday 31st January, where key stakeholders and interested parties could engage more closely with the science and art behind the projects through talks, discussion, and a guided exhibition tour.
 Click here for the introductory presentation from WetlandLIFE Principal Investigator, Dr Tim Acott.